skip to content

 Appeals

-Your client may appeal a refusal of aid, or appeal against any other decision made in respect of a grant of aid (for example, to require a particular contribution, to take a statutory charge, to refuse an extension of aid, etc).
+Your client may appeal a refusal of aid, or appeal against any other decision made in respect of a grant of aid (for example, to require a particular contribution, to take a statutory charge, to refuse an extension of aid, etc) within 14 days of the decision.

-There is no second or further right of appeal from the Panel's decision.
+There is no second or further right of appeal from the decision.
 If new, relevant material arises which was not previously available and which justifies a review, the case may be presented again for the Panel's further consideration.
 Otherwise, complaints may be directed to the Client Relations Coordinator, or to the State Ombudsman or the client's Member of Parliament, as appropriate.